Jash-3193/PRODIGY_CS_O1/README.md

-This is the code of Ceasier Cipher which encrypt and decrypt the messages.
+This is the code of Ceasar Cipher which encrypt and decrypt the messages.